 The inlet entrance channel continues to have significant shoaling in this sediment rich coastal system.
-A sediment budget analysis and maintenance of the inlet channel using the Dredge Murden was funded in FY22 under the BIL.
-Use of the government dredge continues to be a good return on investment as the channel can be maintained on limited annual funds while beneficially using the sediments supporting the federal Coastal Storm Risk Management project along Long Beach Island.
+Use of the Government Dredge Murden or Currituck continues to be a good return on investment as the channel can be maintained on limited annual funds while beneficially using the sediments supporting the federal Coastal Storm Risk Management project along Long Beach Island.
 However, a better understanding of sediment dynamics, especially across the ebb bar is important to optimize dredging and to support the USCG Aids to Navigation mission in this channel.

 The project requires dredging to provide a safe, reliable navigation channel for a critical refuge between the Atlantic Ocean and the bay.
 The US Coast Guard designates this site as a "Surf Station" due to the hazardous inlet and requires a safe channel to fulfill their Homeland Security mission and critical life safety, search and rescue operations.
-The project is critical to a large fishing fleet consisting of full-time commercial, charter and recreational vessels that contribute to the economic value of the nation and an annual direct fish value of over \$27M/year (NMFS, 2021).
+The project is critical to a large fishing fleet consisting of full-time commercial, charter and recreational vessels that contribute to the economic value of the nation and an annual direct fish value of over \$64M/year (NOAA Fisheries, 2022).

 Summarized Federal Financial Data (\$000)

-FY19Allocation 699

 FY 20 Allocation 479

-FY21 Allocation 759 \$750 was provided in Work Plan funds to complete work related to the 1122 RSM pro- ject.
+FY 21 Allocation 759 \$750 was provided in Work Plan funds to complete work related to the 1122 RSM project.

 FY 22 Allocation 1,675 \$922 is BIL funds to conduct dredging and a sediment budget analysis.

 FY 23 Allocation 329 \$329 is BIL funds.

-FY 24 Budget 336 \$336 is BIL funds.
+FY 24 Allocation 336 \$336 is BIL funds.

+FY 25 Budget 1,439